kabasset/azulero/README.md

 ![postprocessed](https://raw.githubusercontent.com/kabasset/azulero/develop/102159776_post.jpg)

+> Credit: Antoine Basset, CNES/ESA Euclid/Euclid Consortium/NASA/Q1-2025

 > The two thick blue rings 💍 are artifacts of the VIS instrument known as ghosts.
 > To my knowledge, the galaxy in the center has never been resolved this way.
-> Rendering the image allowed me to discover this is a splendid polar ring 💍 galaxy!
+> Rendering the image allowed me to discover this is a splendid polar-ring 💍 galaxy!
 > The previously unseen golden structure top left may be an Einstein ring 💍 or a collisional ring 💍 -- the question remains open.

 As you can see, getting a nice image required a bit of parametrization.